99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 both RDS and Aurora:
 - at-rest encryption: with AWS KMS
 - at-flight encryption using AWSTLS
-- IAM authentication: IAM roles to connect / pw username
+- IAM authentication: IAM roles to connect / password username
 - security groups for network access
 - audit logs can be enabled